-While most daybeds have a twin-sized mattress, there are also full-sized options out there.
+While most daybeds have a twin-size mattress, there are also full-size options out there.
 Your daybed mattress should be medium-firm.
-This way it will be both suitable for sitting and lounging during the day but also provides enough support for sleeping if you'd like to use it as a bed.
-Depending on your mattress preferences, you may want one with a gel or foam layer for extra comfort.
+This way, it will both be suitable for sitting and lounging during the day and also provide enough support for sleeping.
+Depending on your mattress preferences, you might want one with a gel or foam layer for extra comfort.
 As long as it has a medium-firm feel, it's ideal for a daybed setup.

 Is it hard to make the bed on a daybed?

 With the right mattress, a daybed works for daily use.
 The mattress you choose should be quality, comfortable, and to your sleeping preferences.
-The right medium-firm mattress will help you keep a neutral spine position while sleeping and won't cause you any back pain.
-A mattress with a foam layer is a great option for an everyday use daybed as well because it's more breathable and adds extra support.
+A mattress with a foam layer is a great option for an everyday-use daybed because it's breathable and adds support.